 - The progress of children with an Education Health Care Plan is discussed at their annual review and interim reviews may also be arranged.

 How are children with special educational needs involved in their Education?

-The targets set for children on the waves of provision are reviewed with them and the voice of the pupil is valued as part of the assess, plan, do review cycle.
+- The targets set for children on School Provision Plans are reviewed with them and the voice of the pupil is valued as part of the assess, plan, do review cycle.

-What steps have we taken to prevent disabled pupils from being treated less favourably than other pupils?
+What steps have we taken to prevent disabled pupils from being treated less favorably than other pupils?

 We are committed to giving every child the opportunity to experience success in learning and to achieve as high a standard as possible.
 We have an inclusive school ethos and work in partnership with children, parents and a wide range of agencies to provide the best possible outcomes for children at Harewood.

 - We identify disability as a theme for Collective worship and through our Christian Values promote a strong sense of their emotional, spiritual and cultural self.